-Recent Accounting Pronouncements: In May 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2014-09, "Revenue from Contracts with Customers: Topic 606."
+Recent Accounting Pronouncements: In May 2014, the Financial Accounting Standards Board (the "FASB") issued Accounting Standards Update ("ASU") No. 2014-09, "Revenue from Contracts with Customers: Topic 606."
 ASU 2014-09 supersedes the revenue recognition requirements in "Accounting Standard Codification 605 - Revenue Recognition" and most industry-specific guidance.
 The standard requires that entities recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which a company expects to be entitled in exchange for those goods or services.
 ASU 2014-09 permits the use of either the retrospective or cumulative effect transition method.
 In August 2015, the FASB issued ASU No. 2015-14, "Revenue from Contracts with Customers (Topic 606): Deferral of the Effective Date."
 ASU 2015-14 defers the effective date of ASU 2014-09 by one year to annual reporting periods beginning after December 15, 2017, including interim reporting periods within that period.
-The Company does not expect the adoption of ASU 2014-09 and ASU 2015-14 to have a material impact on results of operations, cash flows and financial position.
-The Company is continuing its assessment of the new standard, including the impact on processes, accounting policies, disclosures and internal controls over financial reporting.
-The Company is continuing to evaluate the impact of ASU 2014-09 primarily to determine the transition method to utilize at adoption and the additional disclosures required.
+The Company adopted ASU 2014-09 as of May 1, 2018 and for periods thereafter using the modified retrospective approach, which was applied to all contracts not completed as of May 1, 2018.
+The cumulative effect of adopting the new revenue standard was not material.
+The comparative financial information has not been restated and continues to be reported under the accounting standards in effect for those periods.
+The adoption of this standard did not have a material impact on the twelve month period ended April 30, 2019 and the Company does not expect it to have a material impact on revenue or net income on an ongoing basis.
+See "Revenue Recognition" above for further information.